AATechCulture/Spelman-Jags/README.md

 # Pilot Bridges

 ## Description 🚨
-A web application that tackles airline scheduling challenges by allowing pilots to initiate and negotiate flight pairing trades.
+Pilot Bridges is a long-term scalable solution to scheduling challenges faced by airlines, allowing pilots to initiate and negotiate flight pairing trades.
+This web application utilizes a structured data system, easy to use graphical interface, and doesn't require any changes to American Airline's existing scheduling system.
+Pilot Bridges is uniquely suited to address the challenges voiced by American Airline's pilots, and is in compliance with recent contractal changes.

 <img width="468" alt="image" src="https://github.com/danaetroupe/Spelman-Jags/assets/105681884/85b78301-aeb4-4b27-944b-455ec19212dd">
 <img width="614" alt="image" src="https://github.com/danaetroupe/Spelman-Jags/assets/105681884/912694d7-659f-481e-9204-aaad50cf070d">